Beyond Spa Days and Manicures: What Real Self-Care Looks Like

 Practicing Self-Care

-Finding ways to practice real self-care needn’t be hard, but for impact, you do need to be committed to nurturing yourself regularly and consistently.
+Finding ways to practice real self-care needn’t be hard.
+But for impact, you do need to be committed to nurturing yourself regularly and consistently.

 And that’s the rub right there – regular practice.
-Figures for self-care in midlife women make quite gloomy reading with many of us prioritising other’s needs even though we are aware of our own dwindling physical and mental health.
+Figures for self-care in midlife women make quite gloomy reading.
+With many of us prioritising other’s needs even though we are aware of our own dwindling physical and mental health.

 In short – midlife is quite often a turning point- an ‘I’m either heading downhill now or I’m entering my second Spring’ crossroads.